jupyter-server/jupyter-scheduler/docs/users/index.md

 # Users

-These pages are targeted at people interested in simply installing Jupyter Scheduler and using it.
+These pages are for people interested in installing and using Jupyter Scheduler.

 For configuration options, please refer to our {doc}`operator's guide </operators/index>`.

 ## Installation

-Jupyter Scheduler can be installed from the PyPi registry via `pip`:
+Jupyter Scheduler can be installed from the PyPI registry via `pip`:

 ```
 pip install jupyter-scheduler